naijasecforce/blog.github.io/_posts/2019-12-28-data-breaches-in-2019.md

 ### How do Data Breaches Affect Me (as a user/consumer)?

-The thing is that there is almost nothing you can do about it.
-We sign up on different platforms and services, most of which we are very reliant on and there is no company that is 100% secure.
-Now that we have gotten that out of the way, what can you do?
 * Get a password manager which allows you to have different and secure passwords for different sites;
 * Enable Multi-factor authentication (“MFA”);
 *	Use a Virtual Private Network (“VPN”);